LBonassi95/tcore/README.md

 # Benchmarks

-Experimental analisys of tcore was done on the benchmarks that can be found at https://github.com/LBonassi95/Benchmarks-ICAPS-2021
+Experimental analysis of tcore was done on the benchmarks that can be found at https://github.com/LBonassi95/Benchmarks-ICAPS-2021